 Upcoming trips and Reservations!

 Salmon trips on the Queen of Hearts leave at 6:15 a.m. and are scheduled to return around 3:00 p.m., depending on how well the fish cooperate.
-The 2013 fare is currently $95.00, with additional fuel surcharges possible if the price of diesel continues to increase.
+The 2015 fare was $98.00; we don't anticipate any significant increase for 2016.
+As always, additional fuel surcharges are possible if the price of diesel increases.
 Private full-boat charters are also available (call for current pricing), and all salmon trips include bait and fish cleaning.
 Whether you're an expert or a novice, our well trained, professional crew is there to assist you.
 Reservations are always highly recommended, ensuring that there is space available for the desired date and type of trip.
 Bring your own gear if you have it, or you may rent a fishing pole and purchase tackle and licenses the morning of your trip.